Indoor shooting access isn’t going to happen this winter by the looks of things so we are probably outdoors for the foreseeable future!

 Gloves: A pair of gloves i.e. ski gloves not marigolds, driving or evening wear (although those do come up to the elbow which is useful – see tubular bandage below) are pretty important.
 If you finish shooting before the last person on the line, get those gloves on before your hands turn into small blocks of ice.
 Also wear when walking to collect your arrows.
 Again, Decathlon WEDZE kit is good value.

 Socks: You have no idea how much heat can leech through your feet especially with wellies so thick socks are pretty much de rigueur!
-Even sturdy footwear is struggling with the mud currently so its wellies or possibly riding boots.
+Sturdy footwear if fine if the ground is frozen but they can struggle with mud as the ground gets walked on over the course of shooting.

 Tubular Bandage: A great way to gather up any loose clothing i.e. jacket sleeves and tuck them out of the way are tubular bandages.
 They are elasticated tubes so when pulled on over loose clothing, they immediately compress them into a state that they don’t get in the way of the string.
 One on your bow arm is ideal then your bracer on top.
 Every archer should have at least one of these cheap but useful items in their kit all the time.